litexlang/litex-tutorial/Essentials/Proposition.md

 $form_triangles(1, 2, 3)
 ```

-Sometimes, you may want to continue your logic without a specific claim to a Proposition, you can make Litex to consider it's true first:
+Sometimes, you may want to continue your logic without a specific claim to a Proposition, you can make Litex to consider an empty Proposition true temporarily:

 ```litex
 prop form_triangles(x, y, z N_pos)